“With democracy under attack and authoritarianism on the rise worldwide, The Broken Promise is an important and timely film that everyone

 From the Armenian Genocide to Bosnia to Rwanda to China to Ukraine, the message is painfully clear: genocide is not a once-in-a-generation event humanity can witness, wring its collective hands over, and consign to the history books.
 It is a tool authoritarians wield all too easily — and consumerism is complicit in its use.

 With insights from genocide survivors and their children, members of Congress, legal scholars, and human rights activists, The Broken Promise independent, feature-length documentary explores re-emergent patterns of genocide, and the political and institutional failures that enable perpetrators of crimes against humanity.
-The film shines a light on the warnings signs of genocide, and how ordinary citizens can stand against these atrocities — and finally ensure that the promise of “never again,” a refrain after the horrors of the Holocaust, is fulfilled.
+The film shines a light on the warning signs of genocide, and how ordinary citizens can stand against these atrocities — and finally ensure that the promise of “never again,” a refrain after the horrors of the Holocaust, is fulfilled.

 Meet the Cast